-FOREUM resarch grant: EUR 270.000 Project duration: 2017-2021
+FOREUM resarch grant: EUR 270.000 Project duration: 2017-2021 alongside MRI pre/post biologics.
+We have also developed a smartphone app to allow researchers to use these electronic spinal mobility tools.

 The main objective of this project is to test the accuracy and reliability of electronic sensors in measuring spinal movement and to develop a new outcome tool for spinal mobility.
 Current methods rely on tape measures/goniometers and are not reliable/responsive enough to evaluate new treatments for axSpa.
 We have now